BmanthaBernard/AllUserWebPart/README.md

 *   The webpart allows for regular expressions matching in the path to allow for trimming of results.

 Performance Considerations:
 *   This builds a list by scanning all webs in a web application.
-Don’t put this on your landing page as it is expensive to run.
+Donâ€™t put this on your landing page as it is expensive to run.
 We recommend creating a separate "My Webs" page and providing the user a link to the page.
+# I hope this might helpful to you